Labor Laws In Mexico: A Crash Course

 Labor Laws In Mexico: The Legal Framework

 As you will find out, Mexican labor laws are designed to protect the workers.
-Sometimes to the extent of being unfair to the companies that employ them.
+Sometimes, this is to the extent of being unfair to the companies that employ them.
 The reason behind it is that, as with all other laws, labor laws in Mexico stem from the Mexican Constitution, written in 1917, right after the Mexican Revolution.
 Labor conditions were awful back then.
-Therefore the law tends to protect the employee.
+Therefore, the law tends to protect the employee.
 This is not necessarily bad, although it leads to some bad practices.

 Title Six, “On Labor and Social Welfare,” has just that one article.
 In Article 123 of the Mexican Constitution, the legislators tried their best to draft the entire basis for labor relationships in the country.
-According to Mexico’s Laws Hierarchy, the Constitution is at the top.
+According to Mexico’s law hierarchy, the Constitution is at the top.
 So, let us take a look at the most critical parts.

 • The maximum working day is eight hours.
 Extra hours are paid double.